wisdom223/Bayesian-Sales-Forecasting-for-Coca-Cola/README.md

 - RMSE: 24.72
 - R²: 0.83
 ### Key Insights from the Model:
-- Promotions significantly increased sales
+- Baseline sales: The outlet typically sells around 1,590 crates per month.
+- Promotions: Running a promotion increases sales by about 45 crates per month.
-- Holidays had a moderate but variable impact
+- Holidays: Holidays have only a small and uncertain effect on sales.
-- Seasonal effects confirmed higher sales during April–August (rainy season)
+- Seasonality: During the rainy season (April–August), sales increase by about 35 crates per month.

   ***Find the complete [MODELING code here](/scripts/Modeling_script.ipynb)***